microsoft/azuredevopslabs/labs/java/releasemanagement/readme.md

     ![Run Java task](images/run-java.png)

-    > **Note**: This command invokes Java to run testNG tests.
+    {% include note.html content= "This command invokes Java to run testNG tests.
 The run uses the `testng.release.xml` file which at this point in the release contains the correct `baseUrl` for the tests.
-If the tests fail, the release will fail.
+If the tests fail, the release will fail." %}

-1. Click the "+" icon on the phase to add a new task.
-Type "publish test" in the search box.
-Add a "Publish Test Results" task.
+1. Click the **+** icon on the phase to add a new task.
+Type **publish test** in the search box.
+Add a **Publish Test Results** task.

 1. Set the following properties for the Publish Test Results task: